 A good center player is going to let the ball handler dribble to a certain depth inside the paint and then he is going to get aggressive.
 Usually, the ball handler is going to be so deep that the only option that he is going to have is the highly contested shot or a risky pass.

 4. Warrior - The name says it all.
 This guy is for a serious fight.
 He needs to sprint from side to side, he needs to cover low post players and on top of it, all this guy is responsible for getting defensive rebounds.

 Because of the nature of the position, it is hard to determine who is the right choice.
 What you need is a tall and fast guy at the same time, and we all know that these people are hard to find or develop.

-I always go on this position with my Small Forwards if I do not know who top pick.
+I always go to this position with my Small Forwards if I do not know who to pick.

 1. Prevent Drives to the Basket and Provoke Bad Shots - This is a typical situation where the defenders are not attacking the ball handler but instead, they are denying him good options.
 In this particular situation, I want the ball handler to take a shot after dribbling the ball for a few seconds.
 I mean, look, he can make 2 or 3 of those shots, but the rest of the players are just going to stand and look how the guy is taking a shot after shot.
 That way, you are diminishing the rhythm of the opposing team.

 The second thing that I want from the ball handler to do is to take a few dribbles toward our center player.
 This way, all the passing lanes are going to be closed and the only option is a highly contested shot.